NI’S TOP BUSINESS AWARDS LAUNCHED FOR 2019

 Sponsored by: Community Foundation Northern Ireland

-Another new category for 2018, this award will honour one of the ‘unsung heroes’ of the business world here, Northern Ireland’s leading Executive Support Professional, a key member of staff in any organisation providing exemplary support services to management within the organisation.
+This award will honour one of the ‘unsung heroes’ of the business world here, Northern Ireland’s leading Executive Support Professional, a key member of staff in any organisation providing exemplary support services to management within the organisation.

 Sponsored by: Honeycomb

-A very important category, this one is open to all manufacturing organisations, of any size and scale, operating in Northern Ireland.
+Manufacturer of the Year is open to all manufacturing organisations, of any size and scale, operating in Northern Ireland.
 The judging panel will look for evidence of innovation, attention to detail, state of the art engineering and product market success.

-Sponsored by: Nimbus
+Sponsored by: RSM

 This category sets out to honour Northern Ireland’s leading accountancy, legal or other professional services firm working with and providing key advice to clients in the local business community.